 "You lost me there, magic man," Kem said.

 "Okay, consider this scenario.
 As we see it, Nakagaki wants the paratechnology project data.
 Aghast at the 'breach of security,' they pull out of the deal with SDE.
 Then, a few months later, their scientists 'replicate their original research'--aided by the files Dumont has stolen--and complete the project.
 Result: Nakagaki patents the new discoveries and reaps the benefits.
 Then, some bright-eyed SDE sec-agent finds Ashlyn Dumont working at a corp that, if you follow the money trail far enough, happens to be part of the Nakagaki umbrella.
-SDE takes Nakagaki to court, and Nakagaki loses big face and lots of cash.
+SDE takes Nakagaki to court, and Nakagaki loses big face and lots of cash.”

 "Now, how much neater would it be to take the files, slip them to their R&D; people, and render Dumont into a corpse?
 Then there's no tie to link them to the extraction, nothing to get SDE honked off at them.
 Safer all around."